BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 - Unless the backup includes the recovery phrase users will not be able to export their wallet to another product

 {% include image.html
-   image = "/assets/images/guide/private-key-management/illustration-placeholder.jpg"
+   image = "/assets/images/guide/private-key-management/schemes/cloud-backup.jpg"
-   retina = "/assets/images/guide/private-key-management/illustration-placeholder@2x.jpg"
+   retina = "/assets/images/guide/private-key-management/schemes/cloud-backup@2x.jpg"
-   alt-text = ""
-   caption = "Illustration Automatic cloud backup." width = 800
-   height = 400
+   alt-text = "Automatic cloud backup illustration" caption = "Private keys are encrypted and stored in the cloud." width = 800 height = 400
 %}